-Initiates PDU Session Modification procedure when matching PDU Session is found for a URSP rule, and includes UE Policy Container (the combination of PSI + Rule Precedence corresponding to the URSP enforced by the UE, and the operating system identifier) in PDU Session Modification Request message.
+Initiates PDU Session Modification procedure when matching PDU Session is found for a URSP rule, and includes UE Policy Container (URSP Rule Precedence corresponding to the URSP enforced by the UE, and the operating system identifier) in PDU Session Modification Request message.

-During the new PDU Session Establishment procedure when none of the existing PDU Sessions matches the selected Route Selection Descriptor, includes UE Policy Container (the combination of PSI + Rule Precedence corresponding to the URSP enforced by the UE, and the operating system identifier) in PDU Session Establishment Request message.
+During the new PDU Session Establishment procedure when none of the existing PDU Sessions matches the selected Route Selection Descriptor, includes UE Policy Container (URSP Rule Precedence corresponding to the URSP enforced by the UE, and the operating system identifier) in PDU Session Establishment Request message.

 SMF:

+Forwards the UE Policy Container reported by the UE to the PCF.

+Compares the RSD of the URSP rule received from the PCF with the attributes of the PDU session the UE trying to establish or associate to.

+Generates N4 rules (PDR, URR) based on the Traffic Descriptor of the URSP rule received from the PCF.

+Indicates the UPF to report the event when incorrect application traffic is detected for the QoS Flow indicated in the PDR.

+Forwards the incorrect application traffic detection report received from UPF to the PCF.

+PCF:

+Based on the UE Policy Container received from the SMF, provides corresponding URSP rule to the SMF.

+Decides whether to update the URSP to the UE by the UCU procedure when incorrect application traffic detection report is received from the SMF.

+UPF:

+Detects application traffic and reports to the SMF when incorrect application traffic is detected.

-Forwards the combination of PSI + Rule Precedence reported by the UE to the PCF.6.9 Solution #9: Per-PDU session awareness of URSP enforcement
+6.9 Solution #9: Per-PDU session awareness of URSP enforcement

 6.9.1 Description